Affiliate links on Android Authority may earn us a commission. Learn more.

 Laptops keep getting faster and lasting longer, but it’s coming at the expense of connectivity.
 Take the latest MacBooks, for example, which have cut down to just USB-C and Thunderbolt ports.
 It’s great if you only plan to charge, but most people do much more than that.
-Here are some of the best USB hubs to get, so you can reclaim your plundered ports.
+Here are some of the best USB hubs to get so that you can reclaim your plundered ports.

-See also: Best mini-laptops you can buy in 2020
+See also: Best mini-laptops you can buy

 Whether you need a small, slim hub for on the go or you want to restore full functionality at your desk, we’ve got you covered.
 These options cover everything from extra USB-A ports up to 10-in-one convenience.